AckerlyXu/heima/articles/iot-suite/iot-suite-what-are-preconfigured-solutions.md

 The **DeviceInfo** and **Rules** ASA jobs send their output to Event hubs for delivery to other back-end services.
 The solution uses an [EventProcessorHost][lnk-event-processor] instance, running in a [WebJob][lnk-web-job], to read the messages from these Event hubs.
 The **EventProcessorHost** uses:
 - The **DeviceInfo** data to update the device data in the Cosmos DB database.
-- The **Rules** data to invoke the Logic app and update the alerts display in the solution portal.

 ## Device identity registry, device twin, and Cosmos DB
 Every IoT hub includes a [device identity registry][lnk-identity-registry] that stores device keys.
 IoT Hub uses this information authenticate devices - a device must be registered and have a valid key before it can connect to the hub.